7 Ways UC Davis Is Improving Traffic Safety on Campus

 7. Added stop signs.

 In January, UC Davis added new stop signs to two intersections along La Rue Road to slow down traffic and increase road safety for all travelers.
-The stop signs turn the intersections with Garrod Drive (near the School of Veterinary Medicine) and with Bioletti Way (near Meyer Hall) into all-way stops with supporting signage and rumble strips.
+The stop signs turn the intersections with Garrod Drive (see photo above, near the School of Veterinary Medicine) and with Bioletti Way (near Meyer Hall) into all-way stops with supporting signage and rumble strips.
 The need for these improvements were identified by two micromobility task forces, who highlighted the area for high vehicle speeds.
 Community members shared similar concerns as part of the Moving Forward Together transportation planning activity.
 Find out more about these stop signs with an interactive map.

 Learn more about UC Davis’ commitment to Vision Zero.